 An Egyptian winger whose relentless energy and crucial goals have made him a national hero and a cult figure in European football.

-Mahmoud Hassan, forever known as Trézéguet, carved his path with a relentless work ethic that turned heads from the Nile to the Premier League.
-The nickname, borrowed from a French star, stuck after a youth coach saw a spark of similarity, but the Egyptian made it his own.
-His career is a story of explosive bursts down the flank, a knack for arriving in the box at the perfect moment, and a patriotic fervor he brings to the Pharaohs.
-While his club journey took him from Turkey to England and back to Al Ahly, his legacy is cemented in international moments, like his goals in Egypt's run to the 2019 Africa Cup of Nations.
-He plays with a visible passion that makes every match feel personal.
+Mahmoud Hassan, known as Trézéguet, built his career from the Nile to the Premier League through relentless work.
+A youth coach gave him the nickname after seeing a resemblance to the French star, but the Egyptian winger made it his own.
+He plays with explosive bursts down the flank and a knack for arriving in the box at the perfect moment.
+His club journey took him from Turkey to England and back to Al Ahly.
+His goals in Egypt's run to the 2019 Africa Cup of Nations secured his international legacy.
+He brings a visible, personal passion to every match for the Pharaohs.

 1981–1996